 The role of marketing analytics is constantly evolving.
 As the industry changes, so do the skills needed to succeed in this field.
 The most important thing to remember is that you desire to work with data, be patient when working with marketing analytics, and be a good storyteller.
 With these skills, you will be well on your way to a successful marketing analytics career.

 I’ve also outlined the top public relations skills you should master.
 You’ll notice much overlap between the two job functions, with data being the anchor.
-I would also recommend getting involved with LinkedIn Collective if you decide to pursue a career in B2B.
+I would also recommend getting involved with LinkedIn Collective if you pursue a career in B2B.
 It’s a great resource that highlights the creative achievements of B2B marketers.
 It will also be important to stay up-to-date with the latest PR trends.